 - An e-learning sales force programme that not only enables the rapid deployment of training across multiple small branches, but also ensures low-cost, easy-to-administer training is made available to new hires

 - Piloting improvements.
 An important part of driving improvements is to run multi-branch pilots.
 These allow you to tweak prices either up or down in a confined environment to better understand resistance levels.
 It also allows for the identification of errors – such as bugs and functionality issues in pricing tools; testing and the modification of reporting and the improvement of training materials based on where people require further clarification.

 An example of our pricing work

-PIP increased the revenue of an equipment hire company by 9% by using retail and tender customer pricing tools, and through weekly Sales Force Effectiveness performance discussions between themanagers and the sales staff.
+We increased the revenue of an equipment hire company by 9% by using retail and tender customer pricing tools, and through weekly Sales Force Effectiveness performance discussions between themanagers and the sales staff.
 This was achieved through three sequential worksteams:

 - A structured Sales Force Effectiveness and pricing diagnostic